 - How will I pay you, and can we wait until I obtain a settlement or verdict from the case (in other words, do you take cases on a contingency basis)?

 You should feel comfortable asking a potential lawyer any questions that seem important to you as you decide who to hire for your case.

 Contact a Colorado Springs Bad Faith Injury Attorney

 Dealing with an insurance company that is acting in bad faith can be devastating, especially when you need that insurance money to cover medical expenses and lost wages.
 One of the experienced bad faith insurance lawyers in Colorado Springs at McCormick & Murphy, P.C. can speak with you today about your claim.
-Contact McCormick & Murphy, P.C. for more information about our services in a bad faith insurance case in Colorado.
+Call 888-668-1182 or contact McCormick & Murphy, P.C. for more information about our services in a bad faith insurance case in Colorado.